 - Firefox Aurora has fullscreen, statistics overlay, saving of snapshots and controls appearing when the video ended

-- Firefox Nightly has a full-screen button, fading video controls after 2 seconds of non-interaction, no loading throbber on audio, error reporting on the video, loop attribute support, and resizing of videos browser window when you watch them directly
+- Firefox Nightly has a full-screen button, fading video controls after 2 seconds of non-interaction, no loading throbber on audio, error reporting when a video could not be loaded on the video, loop attribute support, and resizing of videos larger than the browser window when you watch them directly

 Planned features for Firefox are an overlay play button like YouTube when the video is not set to autoplay and turning off screensavers during fullscreen playback.